bestia-dev/dropbox_backup_to_external_disk_1/README.md

 If most of the files in the directory are equal it means, that it is moved/renamed.
 Then a new `compare_lists` will generate a new list if there are smaller differences.
 Is there a limit in the api for file size bigger than 2GB?
 Why the program crashes without an error?
+Files with size 0 are not downloaded.
+Solve empty folders in the program.
+Make a command inside the program to save the oauth_token.

 ## cargo crev reviews and advisory